crustio/Crust-Grants-Program/README.md

 1. [Fork](https://github.com/crustio/Crust-Grants-Program/fork) this repository.

-2. In the newly created fork, create acopy of the [applications/application_template](applications/application_template.md) under the directory `applications/`.
+2. In the newly created fork, create a copy of the [applications/application_template](applications/application_template.md) under the directory `applications/`.
 Make sure you **do not modify the template file directly**.
 3. Name the new file after your project:`project_name.md`.
 4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
 5. Once you're done, create a pull request.
 The pull request should only contain *one new file* — the Markdown file you created from the template.